BETTY187source/health-tracker/README.md

 ## Features
 - **User Registration**: Register with a unique username.
-- **Cycle Tracking**: Input last cycle date and cycle length for predicti
+- **Cycle Tracking**: Input last cycle date and cycle length for predictio
 - **Symptom Logging**: Log symptoms with timestamps for better health tracking.
 - **Personalized Reminders**: Set health-related reminders for upcoming cycles or other health needs.
 - **Next Cycle Prediction**: Automatically calculates and predicts the next cycle date.